sagemath/sagewiki_to_gh-2022-10-10/JakubMarecek.md

    SVGDocument doc = (SVGDocument)impl.createDocument(svgNS, "svg", null);
    SVGGraphics2D g = new SVGGraphics2D(doc);

-   /* Here use g as if it was the usual canvas */
+   /* Here use can use g as if it was the usual canvas */

+   /* Here we make it visible */

    Element root = doc.getDocumentElement();
    g.getRoot(root);